rotsl/metrics-petri/metrics_petri/pipelinesam/README.md

 metrics-petri doctor
 ```

-Prints Python version, NumPy version (warns if 2.x), Torch version and accelerator, model path, and dependency health.
+Prints Python version, NumPy version, Torch version and accelerator, model path, and dependency health.
 Exits with code 1 if any issue is found.

 ---